matsunagateitoku/stdp-class/Class_1.md

    - decode()
     def Norm(self) -> object:
         self.LsWords = [unicodedata.normalize('NFKD', word).encode('ascii', 'ignore').decode('utf-8') for word in self.LsWords]

-dealing with contractions
+  - dealing with contractions
-simple version can be done via regex or a map re library unContract_generic() contractions library fix() text correction punkt spelling correction textblob library correct () and spellckeck() removing HTML tags
+     - simple version can be done via regex or a map
+     - re library unContract_generic()
+     - contractions library
+- fix()
+- text correction
+- punkt
+- spelling correction
+- textblob library
+- correct () and spellckeck()
+- removing HTML tags
-stemming and lemmatization
+- stemming and lemmatization
-nltk stem.PorterStemmer()
+- nltk stem.PorterStemmer()
-nltk WordNetLemmatizer()
+- nltk WordNetLemmatizer()
-lemma = dictionary form of a word removing stopwords
+- lemma = dictionary form of a word
+- removing stopwords

-Pipe() class, which is a Python class for building custom text preprocessing pipelines. call it like this: pp = Pipe(LsBookWords, SsStopWords='nltk', SsLex='nltk').Low.Norm.Exp.Words.Stem.Stop.NoNum The class methods containing preprocessing code are exposed as properties (with @property decorator).
+- **Pipe() class**, which is a Python class for building custom text preprocessing pipelines. call it like this: pp = Pipe(LsBookWords, SsStopWords='nltk', SsLex='nltk').Low.Norm.Exp.Words.Stem.Stop.NoNum The class methods containing preprocessing code are exposed as properties (with @property decorator).
 The properties can be called without parenthesis, which is convenient and visually attractive.
 Every preprocessing step logs the task name and some basic stats to the dictionary DStat, which is stored internally in the instantiated Pipe object.
 So, if needed, one can evaluate the compression of the original document's lexicon at each step of the pipeline.